ConorLTH/airway_intubation_landmarks_detection/README.md

 pip install mmengine
 pip install mmcv-full=1.7
 ```
+  In our experiments, we run the previous version of mmcv-full to build models.
+The newer version of mmdetection has made a great change of mmcv which may also introduce errors.
   MMdetection run training and testing of models with config files.
   In this repository, the config files used in experiment of this work are also provided.